Appellate Body: Blocking of adjudicator appointments

-Under the mandate of the Trump administration, the US held up appointments to the WTOAB.
-David Walker was appointed to chair the WTODSB with the mandate to solve this thorny problem.
-A journalist said that the delay was an effort to skew arbitration in the favour of the US.
-On 9 April 2019, US Trade Representative Robert Lighthizer said in reference to past adjudications over the policy of zeroing that the WTOAB had been "overreaching", as the government of Justin Trudeau was punished by the Trump administration over softwood lumber.
+In the 2010s, the United States began expressing opposition to the WTO and its Appellate Body.
+The Barack Obama administration began to veto new appointments to the body in 2016.
+However, all the appointments of judges that were initially blocked by the Obama administration were eventually filled.
+The permanent blocking of the appointments started with the first Trump administration and were continued by the Biden administration.
+When Donald Trump became president, he complained that the WTO was "biased against the US" and threatened to pull the U.S. out.
+The U.S. complained that China was too rich to continue receiving exemptions meant for developing countries, and believed the WTO's law enforcement was crippling the U.S. while enabling China's growth as a mercantilist superpower.

-The Trump defect crystallised on 11 December 2019.
-In default of an WTOAB adjudication board, the EU and Canada reached an agreement whereby the WTOAB is replicated as closely as possible.
-Under this agreement, former WTO judges will hear appeals between the two entities after the Trump defect has been crystallized.
-The Trump administration has repeatedly pleaded for redress and is using the leverage at its disposal.
+As Appellate Body members' terms continued to expire, the U.S. refused to approve any new appointments.
+By December 2019, the Appellate Body lost its ability to rule because it no longer had at least three judges, the minimum necessary to hear appeals.
+The WTO dispute settlement mechanism has been paralyzed since.
+Without a functioning Appellate Body to make a final ruling, any case appealed to it is forcibly halted.
+As of April 2025, the WTO reported that 32 dispute panel rulings had been "appealed into the void", including 2 filed by the United States and 11 filed against it.

 Multiparty Interim Appeal Arbitration

 In March 2020, the European Union and 15 other WTO members agreed to a Multiparty Interim Appeal Arbitration Arrangement (MPIA).
 This gave access to an alternative appellate mechanism (arbitration as an appellate mechanism) while the Appellate Body is not functional.
 Its provisions mirror the usual WTO appeal rules and can be voluntarily used between any WTO members to resolve disputes.
 The European Commissioner for Trade Phil Hogan said: "This is a stop-gap measure to reflect the temporary paralysis of the WTO's appeal function for trade disputes ...
 We will continue our efforts to restore the appeal function of the WTO dispute settlement system as a matter of priority."
-Since being announced, the People's Republic of China and other WTO member nations have joined the MPIA.
+As of April 2026, the MPIA consisted of 59 out of the 166 WTO members and had issued three rulings, with other 9 cases pending decision.

 A pool of ten arbitrators were announced on 31 July 2020 marking the operational start of the MPIA.
 The arbitrators appointed were José Alfredo Graça Lima (Brazil) Valerie Hughes (Canada), Alejandro Jara (Chile), Guohua Yang (China), Claudia Orozco (Colombia), Joost Pauwelyn (EU), Mateo Diego-Fernandez Andrade (Mexico), Penelope Ridings (New Zealand), Locknie Hsu (Singapore), and Thomas Cottier (Switzerland).